 I have been using this detergent for nearly 3 years and there is no looking back!

-- The natural laundry detergent is significantly less expensive than the store-bought nontoxic detergents AND cheaper than my previously used Arm & Hammer Free.
+- The natural laundry detergent is significantly less expensive than the store-bought nontoxic detergents AND cheaper than my former bad rating commercial detergent.

-- This laundry detergent recipe cleans great!
+- This homemade natural laundry detergent cleans great!
 I can honestly tell no difference between my recipe and store-bought laundry detergent.

-Another big plus, this laundry detergent is naturally low foaming due to its ingredients.
+Another big plus, this laundry detergent is naturally low foaming..
 This means it can be used in both standard and HE machines.

-Bonus tip: Fill your washer’s fabric softener dispenser with white vinegar for safe and effective laundry softening.
-If the washing machine does not have a fabric softener dispenser or you do not want to fill it with vinegar, use a Downy Ball filled with white vinegar.
+Bonus tip: Fill the washer’s fabric softener dispenser with white vinegar for safe and effective laundry softening.
+If the washing machine does not have a fabric softener dispenser (or you do not want to fill it with vinegar) use a Downy Ball filled with white vinegar.
 It automatically releases the vinegar during the rinse cycle.

 - 4 – 4 oz. bars Kirk's Original Coco Castile Soap Fragrance Free